AswinBarath/Joke-teller/README.md

 - The first **REST API** is used to request for *programming jokes* and receive the data in **JSON format**.
 - And the other **REST API** is used to convert the joke text to speech.
 - The **Tell Me A Joke** button triggers the **REST APIs** to play the joke audio dynamically based on click events.
-- The **Tell Me A Joke** also doesn't allow for another request for joke untill the first joke is played completely.
+- The **Tell Me A Joke** button also doesn't allow for another request for joke untill the first joke is played completely.

 ---